TomzxForks/docs/docs/hyn/5.1/installation.md

 in version 5.5.
 So that's all you need to do, no need to register any service providers manually in your `config/app.php`.

-Optionally you can publish the configuration files for tenancy.
+Optionally you can publish the `tenancy` configuration files.
 This allows you to configure the system database before migrating tables into your tenancy system database, run:

 ```bash